-Your story must be fewer than 2500 words in length.
+- Your story must be no more than 2500 words in length.
 (That includes the title, as well as the opening and closing lines.)
 There is no minimum length.

 How to Submit Your Story

-If you are submitting multiple stories, each story must be sent in a separate email.
-(Note: A USD $10 Entry Fee is required for each story submitted to the competition.)
+- If you are submitting multiple stories, each story must be sent in a separate email.

-Regulus Press, with the input of the Competition Judges, will determine the winning, runner-up, and honorable mention stories for the Competition.
+- Regulus Press, with the input of the Competition Judges, will determine the winning, finalist, and honorable mention stories for the Competition.

-Regulus Press, with the input of the Competition Judges, may determine no winner, runners-up, and/or honorable mentions for the 2019 competition if they find no submission that, in their estimation, merits award.
+- Regulus Press, with the input of the Competition Judges, may determine no winner, finalists, and/or honorable mentions for the competition if they find no submission that, in their estimation, merits award.

-All decisions made by Regulus Press regarding the winners, runners-up, and honorable-mentions are final.
+- All decisions made by Regulus Press regarding the winners, finalists, and honorable-mentions are final.

-Winning entries will be announced in September 2019 on the Literary Taxidermy website.
-Winners and runners-up will be contacted by email.
+- Winning, finalist, and honorable mention entries will be announced on the Literary Taxidermy website and via the Literary Taxidermy mailing list.
+Winners and finalists will also be contacted by email.

-The author of the winning story in the 2019 Competition will receive a USD $500 cash prize.
+- The author of a winning story in the Competition will receive a USD $500 cash prize.

-The author of a runner-up story will receive a USD $50 cash prize.
+- The author of a finalist story will receive a USD $50 cash prize.

-All winning and runner-up stories will be published in the 2019 Literary Taxidermy Anthology.
+- All winning and finalist stories will be published in a forthcoming Literary Taxidermy Anthology.

-The author of the winning story will receive a complimentary copy of the 2019 Literary Taxidermy Anthology.
+- The author of a winning story will receive a complimentary copy of the forthcoming Literary Taxidermy Anthology.

-Those authors whose story received honorable mention will be listed in the 2019 Literary Taxidermy Anthology.
+- Those authors whose story received honorable mention will be listed on a special page in the Literary Taxidermy Anthology.

 Authors’ Rights and Responsibilities

-Winning and runner-up authors, in exchange for aforementioned LTSSC awards (prize money and/or a copy of the 2019 Literary Taxidermy Anthology), grant first English-language publication rights to Regulus Press.
-Winning and runner-up authors will receive no additional compensation for participation in the LTSSC or for publication in the 2019 Literary Taxidermy Anthology.
+- Winning and finalist authors, in exchange for aforementioned LTSSC awards (prize money and/or a copy of the Literary Taxidermy Anthology), grant first English-language publication rights to Regulus Press.
+Winning and finalist authors will receive no additional compensation for participation in the LTSSC or for publication in the Literary Taxidermy Anthology.

-Winning and runner-up authors will be required to sign and return any applicable documents sent by Regulus Press related to the LTSSC, which may include but are not limited to a letter of award acceptance, waiver of liability, and an affidavit of eligibility within three (3) days of notification.
+- Winning and finalist authors will be required to sign and return any applicable documents sent by Regulus Press related to the LTSSC, which may include but are not limited to a letter of award acceptance, waiver of liability, and an affidavit of eligibility within three (3) days of notification.

-Expenses not specifically included in awards description, including but not limited to all taxes, are the sole responsibility of the winning and runner-up authors
+- Expenses not specifically included in awards description, including but not limited to all taxes, are the sole responsibility of the winning and finalist authors

-After publication of the 2019 Literary Taxidermy Anthology, the winner and runners-up are free to publish their stories anywhere, so long as credit is given to Regulus Press and the Literary Taxidermy Short Story Competition.
+- After publication of this year’s Literary Taxidermy Anthology, the winner and finalist are free to publish their stories anywhere, so long as credit is given to Regulus Press and the Literary Taxidermy Short Story Competition.